Wage and Hour Division (WHD)

 Q: What information will a worker be provided from the Wage and Hour Division when the worker receives the referral information?

 A: How much information the Wage and Hour Division gives the worker will depend on at what stage the referral is given and whether there has been an investigation.
-At all stages, the Wage and Hour Division will give the worker a toll-free number to call as well as instructions on using the ABA-Approved Attorney Referral System.
+At all stages, the Wage and Hour Division will give the worker the website for the referral system as well as instructions on using the ABA-Approved Attorney Referral System.
 If this information is provided verbally at the complaint intake stage, no other information will be provided because the Wage and Hour Division will not have any further information about the complaint.
 If the complaint is declined at the complaint review stage, the worker will be sent a letter that includes this information, along with a statement that the Wage and Hour Division did not investigate the workerís complaint.
 At the conciliation state, the complainant will be notified by letter that will include information about the complaint and the Wage and Hour Divisionís attempt at conciliation.
 The amount of information available at the conciliation stage will vary.